yousuf-cse-bd/yousuf-cse-bd/README.md

 #### Learner, Problem Solver (Programming), Web Developer
 ![Problem Solver, Programming](https://arturssmirnovs.github.io/github-profile-readme-generator/images/banner.png)

-To work in the software and web apps IT sector different domestic or international in market with grow rapidly with increasing responsibilities.
+To work in the software and web apps IT sector in different domestic or international markets with growing rapidly with increasing responsibilities.
+Participated in Varendra University Intra and Inter-university programming contests in 2017 & 2018.

 This is Md.
 Yousuf Ali.
 I have completed BSc in Computer Science & Engineering Degree course at Varendra University,  Rajshahi.
 I am a hard worker, interested to learn new technology.
 Coding is my passion.